The Transformative Power and Complex Challenges of Artificial Intelligence in Education Education stands at a pivotal moment in human histor...

 teaching practices accordingly.

-and collaborate with colleagues and technologists.
+parents, address concerns, and collaborate with colleagues and

-9.Can AI help
+9.Can

-reduce educational inequality?
+AI help reduce educational inequality?

 AI has the potential to reduce